Krampelj, Alexander pace Creighton past No. 10 Marquette

+MILWAUKEE — Creighton harassed Marquette enough on defense to nullify another high-scoring game from Markus Howard.

-MILWAUKEE — Martin Krampelj scored 19 points and Ty-Shon Alexander added 14 to pace Creighton to a 66-60 victory over No. 10 Marquette on Sunday.
+Martin Krampelj scored 19 points and Ty-Shon Alexander added 14 as Creighton took advantage of 22 turnovers en route to 66-60 victory over the 10th-ranked Golden Eagles on Sunday.

-Creighton (16-13, 7-9 Big East) outscored Marquette 16-3 down the stretch until a 3-pointer in the closing seconds by Markus Howard, who finished with 33 points.
+The Bluejays (16-13, 7-9 Big East) outscored Marquette 16-3 down the stretch until a 3-pointer in the closing seconds by Howard, who finished with 33 points.

+“We’ve just got to have a better focus going into games,” Howard said.
+“I thought we didn’t really have any energy or life from the beginning of the game to the end.
+So, that’s something we can’t have.
+We have to have that spirit, that life, throughout the game.
+I think we lacked that today.”

+Howard, the Big East’s leading scorer, had 21 consecutive points for the Golden Eagles (23-6, 12-4) over an 11-minute span of the first half, but also committed six turnovers.

-Marcus Zegarski capped a 10-0 run with a steal and layup to put the Bluejays up 60-54 with 2:16 remaining.
+Marcus Zegarski capped a 10-0 run with a steal and layup to put the Bluejays ahead 60-54 with 2:16 remaining.

+The Bluejays, who scored 18 points off turnovers, preserved the victory with six free throws in the final minute.

+“It goes without saying that I’m really proud of our basketball team,” Creighton coach Greg McDermott said.
+“We took a very high-powered offense in Marquette and really executed our defensive game plan almost to perfection.
+We were late on a couple ball screens on Howard in the first half and he made us pay.”

 Marquette, which trailed by as many as eight in the first half, rallied for a 33-29 lead at the break as Creighton did not have field goal over the final 4:04.